connexcs/docs/docs/customer/cli.md

 As standard a customer account with no CLI records added will be allowed to pass any call through.
 If you wish to change this behaviour you can go to Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Edit :material-menu-right: Verification :material-menu-right: Approved CLI's Only.

-!!! tip "Note"
+!!! warning "Approve CLI override"
-    Once the first CLI rule is entered, the behaviour changes to block all.
-Regardless of the "Approved CLI's Only" Setting.
+    Once the first CLI rule is entered, the behaviour changes to block all, regardless of the "Approved CLI's Only" setting.

-!!! tip "Approved CLI's Only"
+!!! tip "CLI verification tool"
-    In addition to changing the default behaviour to block, it will also allow customers the ability to verify their own CLI's from their control panel through a call back system.
-A customer can login to their portal enter a phone number which should belong to them.
-The ConnexCS system will place a call and give speak a code which they will be required to enter back into the portal.
-If the identical code is entered the CLI will be added.
+    In addition to changing the default behaviour to block, adding a CLI rule gives customers the ability to verify their own CLI's from their Control Panel through a call back system.
+A customer can login to their portal and enter a phone number which should belong to them.
+The ConnexCS system will place a call and give a code which must be entered into the portal.
+If the codes match the CLI will be added.

 ## Creating a Record